-These range from corruption of the video files themselves, playing videos using uncertified or untrusted apps, outdated Android OS, malware or virus attacks on your device among many others.
+These range from the corruption of the video files themselves, playing videos using uncertified or untrusted apps, outdated Android OS, malware, or virus attacks on your device among many others.

 This article will show you how you can fix video not playing on your android phone and you may once more enjoy video entertainment when you are on the move.

 As mentioned earlier, there are several reasons why video won’t play on your Android device.
 Below are some of the major causes of this error.

 When a video file gets corrupted, there is a change to the header, file format, or other structural changes within the video file.
 This may make the video not play altogether, or there will be parts where it will get stuck and then jump to a different section after a while.

 Some of the reasons why videos get corrupted include:

 As the Android OS develops further, some features are updated and may not work well with outdated media players.
 An outdated media player may not recognize a codec or format recorded on the latest Android version for one reason or another.
 Similarly, connection protocol to some video streaming sites may require that you have the latest media player tools.

 If you store your videos on an SD card, there are chances that it could be damaged.
 Damage on an SD card can be caused by many factors, such as:

 Mishandling your Android device may cause physical damage to the SD card.
 Make sure that you do not drop your device, or place it in liquids which can not only affect the SD card, but also the Internal Storage device.